knight-raj/Hospital_analysis_SQL/README.md

     Medical_Expenses / ((Discharge_Date - Admission_Date) + 1) AS Daily_Avg_Expenses
 FROM Hospital_Records;
 ```
+Calculates the daily average medical expenses for each hospital stay. <br>
-Calculates the daily average medical expenses for each hospital stay.
+Purpose: Calculates the daily average medical expenses for each hospital stay.
+Explanation:
+<li>(Discharge_Date - Admission_Date) + 1 calculates the total number of days a patient stayed in the hospital.</li>
+<li>Medical_Expenses / Total_Days computes the average daily expense.</li>
+<li>This helps analyze the cost efficiency of hospital stays.</li>

 ### 6. Longest Hospital Stay
 ```sql